InfuseAI/primehub-site/docs/quickstart/add-instance-type.md

 ---
-id: create-instance-type
+id: add-instance-type
 title: Create/Plan Instance Type
 ---

+**Instance Type**, is a resources allocation setting.
+According to the it, PrimeHub will try to allocate these resources for launching an instance for a JupyterHub or a Job if vacant resources are sufficient.

-This quckstart shows how to crete an instance type and an advice of planning them according to a real circumstance (CPUs/MEM/GPUs).
+This quckstart shows how to crete an instance type and give an advice of planning them according to a real circumstance (CPUs/MEM/GPUs).

 ## Advice of Plan